Music plays a big part in our lives.

 - When is it not helpful?

 - Is it a certain style of music that is helpful or unhelpful or is it a certain artist or words in a song?

-Managing our music
+Managing your music

 - Music to wake me up

-- Music to energize me
+- Music to energise me

 - My happy music